0.1Abstract

 How This Study Reads Śāstric Texts

-The seven classical śāstras examined here belong to different institutional lineages, serve different practical purposes, and address radically different subject matters.
-The analytical framework this paper applies across all of them is structural rather than content-specific: we ask, for each śāstra, the same four questions.
+The analytical framework this paper applies across all disciplines is structural rather than content-specific: we ask, for each śāstra, the same four questions.

 Q1: Domain Specification

 How does the text define and delimit its own subject matter?
-What does it explicitly include and exclude, and on what basis?

 Q2: Generative Architecture

 Does the śāstra operate from first principles toward derived instances, or from observed instances toward abstracted rules?
-How does it handle the relationship between general principle and particular case?

 Q3: Authority Mechanism